arthursoprana/thermodynamics-notebook/README.md

 # thermodynamics-notebook

-This is a group of ipython notebooks that contain implementations of
+This is a group of jupyter notebooks and a phase equilibria module that contain implementations of

 * Multicomponent two-phase equilibria
   * Successive substitutions
   * Newton method
+  * van Der Waals, PR and SRK equation of state

 * The UNIFAC method for activity calculation